furcan/KioskBoard/README.md

   // The theme of keyboard => "light" || "dark" || "flat" || "material" || "oldschool"
   theme: 'light',

+  // Scrolls the document to the top or bottom(by the placement option) of the input/textarea element.
+Prevented when "false"
+  autoScroll: true,

   // Uppercase or lowercase to start.
 Uppercased when "true"
   capsLockActive: true,